 Based in the globally popular real estate market of Florida, our real estate attorneys have experience handling FIRPTA transactions and applying for 8288B Withholding Certificate.
 Because FIRPTA is a federal matter, the property can be located anywhere in the United States.
 We can also serve as the closing and escrow agent, keeping all parties in the loop while making sure that the IRS regulations are followed with the utmost efficiency and timeliness.

-If you are a Realtor, buyer or seller involved in a FIRPTA transaction, please contact us at 800-604-1871 or email us directly at Info@JFRealEstateLaw.com.
+If you are a Realtor, buyer or seller involved in a FIRPTA transaction, Please call us at (800) 604-1871 or email us at Info@JFRealEstateLaw.com.